 Video conferencing users are all too familiar with background noise -- someone's thumping a keyboard, dogs are barking, kids are screaming and so on.

-Luckily, many UC platforms now have background noise suppression to varying degrees, Arnold said.
+Many UC platforms now have background noise suppression to varying degrees, Arnold said.
 Different vendors have taken different approaches to the technology, which is sometimes integrated into endpoints or embedded in the platform itself.

-Some vendors might enable noise suppression better than others, which creates yet another differentiating and emerging feature to consider when shopping for a UC platform.
+Some vendors might enable noise suppression better than others, which creates yet another differentiating feature to consider when shopping for a UC platform.
 Noise suppression is especially important for home-based workers, Arnold said, as they try to project a professional image on work-related calls.

 Muting, too, is a useful feature to squelch unwanted noise.
 Individuals can mute their own feeds, and meeting hosts can mute participants.
 Otherwise, everyone talks over each other, ruining the dynamic of the meeting.